the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 - How can you ensure that online participants are able to block off their calendar to have the proper space to attend the event.

+## Organising Hybrid Meetings

+- Plan earlier so that people can block their calendars
+- Plan on movement (time & space)